sellingcabohomes/blog.sellingcabo.homes/_posts/2025-09-10-Complete-Los-Cabos-Real-Estate-Buyers-Guide-5-Essential-Questions-Before-Purchasing-Property-in-Mexico.md

 **Development Land:** Raw land in emerging areas like East Cape and Todos Santos for long-term appreciation.

+<a href="/fractional-ownership-vacation-homes/">**Fractional Ownership:**</a> A cost-effective way to own luxury vacation property without the management hassles.

 ---

 ## The 5 Essential Questions Every Los Cabos Real Estate Buyer Must Answer